Shotbow/fudawiki-files/hanafuda/games/go-stop.md

 ## Bombing the Field
 If a player holds three cards of a given month, and the fourth card is in the field, then the player may, during their turn, announce this fact and immediately capture all four cards, in a move known as *bombing the field*.

-Note that bombing counts as Phase 1 of the player's turn.
+Bombing counts as Phase 1 of the player's turn.
 After playing the bomb, the player continues their turn from Phase 2.

+After bombing the field, a player's hand will be two cards short (they played 3 cards on one turn).
+To compensate for this, *on any two subsequent turns* of the current round, the player may elect to skip Phase 1 of their turn.

+## Special Events
+Certain events that occur during the turn may allow the player to steal points or even cards from their opponents.